 7. Shampoo The Carpets

-You’ll also want to shampoo the carpets or mats have a better cleaning effect that removes dust mites and skin flakes.
+You’ll also want to shampoo the carpets or mats to make removing dust mites and skin flakes more effective.

 It isn’t fun driving with a huge colony of dust mites in the car.
 The journey can only get uncomfortable if you are highly sensitive to the tiny creatures.
 Hopefully, you’ll find this article helpful in getting rid of dust mites in the car.